tkeskinturk/puzzles/README.md

-# puzzles
+# Puzzle-Making in Sociology

-The puzzling articles in the ASR.
+The code for the [figure](https://tkeskinturk.github.io/blog/puzzles/) plotting the percent of articles using the word "puzzle" in the ASR.